alfredocoj/install_developers/README.md

 # script_instalacao_dev

-Script to Install Packages Required for It Happens Developers.
+Script to Install Packages Required for Java and QT Developers.

 ## Step by step